Frequently Asked Questions

 Q: Can I change my room?

-A: Room changes are not permitted from the time housing assignments are completed until the 3rd week of the semester.
+A: Room changes are not permitted from the time housing assignments are completed until after the second week of the semester.
 At that point, they are only made if space is available and efforts to resolve differences have been exhausted.

 Q: How do I switch to another building?